bem22/CV/cv.md

 ## Education
 ------------

- __BSc Computer Science__ with _Software Engineering_ at __Birmingham University__ - 2016 - 2019
+ __BSc Computer Science__ with _an Industrial Year_ at __Birmingham University__ - 2016 - 2020

 >  - On track for a 2.1
->  - Studying Object-Oriented Programming, Software Engineering and Computer Systems & Architecture as part of my course
+>  - Studying Object-Oriented Programming, Software Engineering and Computer Systems & Architecture
+>  - Sharpening my management skills by trying to occupy managerial positions in team projects

 __National College of Computer Science__[ "Matei Basarab"](http://cnimateibasarab.ro/cnimb/) - 2012-2016